 Christmas Story for Kids at a Living Nativity

 Visit a living nativity or Christmas story pageant or play in your local area.
-Many churches provide living nativities or a journey to Bethlehem event where you can go and walk through the story Christmas story with actors, animals, and the sights, sounds, and smells of the story come alive when you arrive at the manger where the tiny Baby and His mother Mary are acting out the long night under a brand new bright star.
+Many churches provide living nativities or a journey to Bethlehem event where you can go and walk through the Christmas story with actors, animals, and the sights, sounds, and smells of the story come alive when you arrive at the manger where the tiny Baby and His mother Mary are acting out the long night under a brand new bright star.

 You may need to plan ahead to get tickets in advance, so start watching early in November to plan for these events.
 If you don’t have something like this in your local community, ask friends and neighbors about where you can experience a living nativity with your kids.

 Books to Read about the Christmas Story for Kids

 Books can be powerful, be the center of traditions and happy memories, and convey stories that fill the heart.
 Finding Biblical Christmas story books for kids to enjoy with independent reading or for you to read to your kids can be hard to find without stories of Santa, flying reindeer, and magic.

 But, there are so many wonderful Christian Christmas storybooks about the birth of Jesus and how God’s love has blessed people during the Christmas season, that you can include a few books or stories in your family worship time or bedtime story time when you read to your kids.
 These stories can tie back into the Christmas Bible story as you talk to your kids about the meaning of Jesus’ birth.

 Picture books and simple storybooks can help your child understand the whole story.
 Short stories about what the Christmas story has meant through the ages can encourage your own children to think about Christmas in a different way that large part of the world.
 The Christmas gifts that God has given us can be shared in a children’s story about the holiday season and how God’s own son has impacted so many people through the ages.

 RELATED: The Crippled Lamb